Definition Guide Irish law and best practice

 • 2.
 Risk Assessment for Abrasive Wheels framework applied Task, Worker, Equipment, and Environment considered in every risk assessment, every time.

 • 3.
-Hazards eliminated or reduced Evidence you have removed or redesigned the highest-risk work-at-height tasks where practicable.
+Hazards eliminated or reduced Evidence you have removed or redesigned the highest-risk abrasive wheel tasks where practicable.

-• 4. powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws) provided Trolleys, hoists, bench or pedestal grinders and conveyors wherever they meaningfully reduce Abrasive Wheels risk.
+• 4. powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws) provided Bench grinders, pedestal grinders, angle grinders, cut-off saws, fitted guards, on-tool extraction and full PPE wherever bonded abrasive wheels are used.

 • 5.
 Abrasive Wheels Training delivered Every employee exposed to risk has completed an HSA compliant Abrasive Wheels Course.